rishabhrai-bhilai/ResollectAssignment/README.md

 The application is fully mobile-responsive:
 - **Small Screens (<640px)**:
   - The table switches to a card-based layout, with each loan displayed as a card.
+  - The sidebar collapses into a hamburger menu.
   - Floating action buttons (Filter and Add) are fixed at the bottom-right for easy access.
   - A mobile filter drawer slides up from the bottom for filtering options.
 - **Medium Screens (768px - 1023px)**:
   - The table remains visible but with reduced padding (`px-2 py-1`) and text size (`text-[10px]`) to fit more content.
+  - The sidebar is visible but narrower.
   - Horizontal scrolling is enabled (`overflow-x-auto`) if the table exceeds the viewport width.
 - **Large Screens (1024px and above)**:
   - The table retains its original styling (`px-4 py-2 text-xs`) for optimal readability and spacing.
+  - The sidebar is fully expanded with all components visible.

 ---